titu1994/keras-squeeze-excite-network/README.md

 ## Squeeze and Excitation block
 The block is simple to implement in Keras.
 It composes of a GlobalAveragePooling2D, 2 Dense blocks and an elementwise multiplication.
 Shape inference can be done automatically in Keras.
+It can be imported from `se.py`.

 ```python
 def squeeze_excite_block(input, ratio=16):